 Usage¶

-This model can only be used in combination with the other e-prop models, whereby the network architecture requires specific wiring, input, and output.
+This model can only be used in combination with the other e-prop models and the network architecture requires specific wiring, input, and output.
 The usage is demonstrated in several supervised regression and classification tasks reproducing among others the original proof-of-concept tasks in [1].

 References¶